 password: "${ES_PWD}"

 The placeholder must match the keystore key exactly, including case.
-Keeping "${ES_PWD}" quoted avoids YAML parsing problems.
+Keeping "${ES_PWD}" quoted avoids YAML parsing surprises around special characters.

 Related: How to test a Filebeat configuration